devinpearson/programmable-banking-sim/README.md

 Accessing the room of the domain will show the dashboard view of the server.
 The dashboard allows you to set the environment variables for the server and view the logs of the server.

-There are helpful links to the Investec docs, Community wiki, Github repo and the Postman collection.
+There are helpful links to the Investec docs, Community wiki, GitHub repo and the Postman collection.

 Supported endpoints